 ACT 31 Requirement - Child Abuse Recognition and Reporting Training

-ACT 151 Clearance - Pennsylvania Child Abuse History Clearance (requires 6 weeks to process)
+ACT 151 Clearance - Pennsylvania Child Abuse History Clearance (apply in CastleBranch account, requires 6 weeks to process)

 ACT 114 Clearance - FBI Fingerprint Clearance

 Clearances with Infractions